 To determine action steps, ask: What projects will accomplish this goal?
 What actions will accomplish the project?
 What can be done today?
 First list action steps without worrying about the order.
 Evaluate the first list, add more detail and then prioritize.
 For each step, estimate the time for completion, set a target date, and select a mini reward.

-Another example from the Goal Shift Chart at Choosing Goals.
-Perhaps you want to create simplicity in the area of organization by decluttering.
+Another example: perhaps you want to create simplicity in the life area of organization by decluttering.
 Decluttering is a big goal that needs to be broken down into smaller steps with a decluttering checklist.

 - Chunking Your Projects Down Helps Get Them Done from Productive Flourishing